SatoshiPortal/bullbitcoin-mobile/README.md

 ### Network fee estimation

 Unlike most wallets which rely on Bitcoin Core's smart fee estimation algorithm, Bull Bitcoin wallet fetches the network fee estimation from a Mempool instance.
-Default network fee can be specified in the settings and will be used for all transactions, unless specified when creating a transaction
+Default network fee can be specified in the settings and will be used for all transactions, unless specified when creating a transaction.

-- There are for network fee presets:
+There are for network fee presets:
 1. Fastest: aiming for next block
 2. Fast: aiming for three blocks
 3. Medium: aiming for 6 blocks